Residential Storm Damage

 When demand spikes after named storms, we surge personnel into impacted markets from less-affected offices.
 Most homeowners discover their preferred contractor is booked 6–8 weeks out post-hurricane; our internal mobility keeps response times reasonable when local capacity is overrun.

-We own the project from emergency response through permanent repair: documentation, tarping, adjuster meeting, claim coordination, repair completion, and depreciation submission.
+We handle the whole job from emergency response through permanent repair: damage documentation, tarping, attendance at the adjuster's inspection to point out documented damage, repair to the approved scope, and final before-and-after photos.
 Single warranty document; no homeowner left coordinating between three contractors who don't talk to each other.

 Storm Damage Topics